Close

 Step 1: Determine Your Visa Category

 Identify the appropriate visa type based on your travel purpose, nationality, and intended duration of stay.
 Singapore offers various categories including tourist visas, business passes, and transit visas.
-Verify eligibility requirements on the Immigration and Checkpoints Authority (ICA) website before proceeding.
+Check requirements through the Immigration and Checkpoints Authority (ICA), which is the authority responsible for visa matters.

 Gather essential documents systematically: